 - a.
 The employer will provide a uniform allowance for MSP food service, mental health technicians, activity therapist, and infirmary workers required to wear uniforms.
 Food service and infirmary workers may purchase such items from an approved vendor through the warehouse in an amount not to exceed \$300 per year of the contract term.
 Included in the \$300 uniform allowance, Food Service workers may purchase from an outside vendor, non-slip footwear.
 The employee shall be reimbursed upon submitting a receipt for the footwear.
-Mental health technicians and the activity therapist may purchase such items from an approved vendor through the warehouse in an amount not to exceed \$300 per year of the contract term.
-Once every two years, each mental health technician shall be issued one pair of puncture, cut resistant search gloves. - b.
+Mental health technicians and the activity therapist may purchase such items from an approved vendor through the warehouse in an amount not to exceed \$300 per year of the contract term. - b.
 The employer will daily provide at the place of work assignment a white smock for those infirmary staff required to wear them.
 These smocks will be cleaned and maintained by the employer. - c.
 Infirmary workers will not be required to purchase approved uniforms from the Department of Corrections warehouse.
 Infirmary Workers may purchase uniforms, which are an approved patterned print on solid color other than orange, navy, tan/khaki, from an outside vendor.
 Infirmary Workers will be reimbursed for the purchase upon submitting a receipt for the items, up to \$300 per year of the contract.